 As I saw the “tribal circle”, it reminded me of the restoration that Jesus had done with the Cherokee, the Native Americans, so it made perfect sense to me that He would meet me in this way.
 It also seemed a redemption of the Satanic rituals, which I had witnessed many times as a child - a way to undo the horrific things I had seen, now redeemed into a moment of experiencing God’s glory in an amazing way.

-As they concluded worship, the worship leader read Psalms 24, “Lift up, you gates...”
-That afternoon, as I listened to the radio, a song about God being a strong tower played.
+As they concluded worship, the worship leader read Psalms 24:9 NIV, “Lift up your heads,you gates; lift them up, you ancient doors, that the King of glory may come in…” That afternoon, as I listened to the radio, a song about God being a strong tower played.
 And then, in the evening service, unplanned, they began again with Psalms 24.
 As they sang a song with the words “strong tower” in it, God said, “The towers are the gates.”
+I took this to mean that somehow the gates had to do with physical places in the earth that represented spiritual gates through which good or evil could transverse through.
+The gates also were a spiritual stronghold represented by a physical place.

 Day 8: As I woke up, I heard, “Just to make sure you get the point, you have one more day of confirmation.”
 He gave me a download of more things, which is below, and then, as I was teaching homeschool to our girls in Bible time, we watched a new music video by For King and Country.
 In it, they carried torches, and then fell into deep water.